gaelgoth/blog/urara/2022/yup-an-other-blog/index.svelte.md

    ...
   },
 ```
+See it in action by pressing <kbd>F5</kbd>  from the home page.
 ### Scope
 I will post about the following topic:
 - CI/CD
 - Linux/Ops
 - Python, Golang
 - Web Development
 - Github Actions, GitLab CI/CD
 - Photography and other

 ### Everything is Markdown
 To be correct, this is not a blog as such.
 This website it's more like my public note-taking directory.
-To take notes, I use Obsidian on which I write my text in `Markdown` format.
+I take my notes using [Obsidian](https://obsidian.md/) tool which uses `Markdown` text formatting.
 This blog is powered by the Urara project which also based on `.md` files.
 Thanks to a bit of automation with Github actions, it allows me to easily create/edit a new article on [blog.gothuey.dev](https://blog.gothuey.dev/).

 <div class="alert shadow-inner">
   <div>